Get In

 Get In is the second and final studio album by the British alternative rock band Kenickie.
 It was released on 25 August 1998 and reached number thirty-two on the UK Albums Chart.
 Get In includes the singles "I Would Fix You" and "Stay in the Sun".

 Production and release

-The album was produced by Adrian Bushby and band-member Peter Gofton, except "I Would Fix You" which was produced by Adrian Bushby and Peter Gofton with Andy Carpenter.
+The album was produced by Adrian Bushby and band-member Peter Gofton, except "I Would Fix You" which was produced by Bushby and Gofton with Andy Carpenter.
 Having been moved from the closed EMI subsidiary EMIdisc, the album was first released on CD and Cassette by the parent label.
 The album was re-released in February 2012 by Eastworld with seven bonus tracks.
 The artwork was designed by Nick Edwards.